-It’s time to stop worrying about what’s on the news, turn some music on, get your training mat out, and move a little!
-On top of keeping you in shape, exercising is one of the best ways to deal with the stress and anxiety of these extraordinary circumstances.
+It’s time to turn some music on, get your training mat out, and move a little!
+On top of keeping you in shape, exercising is one of the best ways to deal with the stress and anxiety.

 Keep in mind you’ll find hundreds, if not thousands of YouTube videos with various workouts, yoga sessions, and ideas to help get you back in shape.
 Why not start there?
 If not, here are a few exercises you can try out.